Richard-Burd/urban-cruise-ship/README.md

    ...The width of the image will display at 100 pixels on the website and the height will display at 50 pixels.
 This is because the image only has a 100x100 pixel window within which to appear, and keeping its original proportions necessitates a height of 50 pixels.
 The width on the other hand will stretch to its maximum allowable dimension of 100 pixels.
 The same rules apply for a portrait image where the height exceeds the width.

 <br></br>

+**NOTE: The image below is slated for removal as it is no longer relevant**

 ![image of an example showing image sizing](https://web-cyber.jyeartstudio.com/ucs-images/sizing_images.png)